 You can benefit from a Flexible Life Interest Trust Will if you hold cash assets and investments in your sole name and you wish to take care of a nominated person such as a surviving spouse and help protect the capital value of your investments for specific loved ones and future generations.

-A Discretionary Trust Will allows you to appoint trustees to manage inheritance on behalf of vulnerable loved ones who require assistance.
-The benefits of a Discretionary Trust Will guarantee that vulnerable people are given assistance in the management of their inheritance.
+A Discretionary Trust Will or a Vulnerable Persn's Trust Will allows you to appoint trustees to manage inheritance on behalf of vulnerable loved ones who require assistance.
+The benefits of both of these trusts guarantee that vulnerable people are given assistance in the management of their inheritance.
 It reduces the risk of state benefit entitlements being compromised by the receipt of inheritance.
 It potentially helps unmarried couples with Inheritance Tax planning.

 Who Can Benefit from a Discretionary Trust Will?

 Anyone who wishes to leave inheritance to loved ones who lack the mental or physical capacity to look after their own affairs or loved ones who have a disability and run the risk of having their state benefit entitlements compromised by the receipt of inheritance.
 Examples of a vulnerable person may be someone with learning disabilities, undergoing a divorce or struggling financially.
 This list is not exhaustive by any means and will be discussed at the time we see you.